kimjuny/koa-react-universal/README.md

 This project is dedicated to build <b>simple yet powerful</b> Koa-React-Universal application boilerplate.

-<b>Less is More:</b> All key ingredients are in `src/development`、`src/production` and webpack configurations, easy to setup and extend.
-We promise to use official stuffs(as much as we can), no weird or tricky stuffs, keeping this project <b>clean and customizable</b>.
+<b>Less is More:</b> All key ingredients are in `src/development`、`src/production` and webpack configurations, easy to understand、set-up and extend.
+We promise to use the most recent & official packages(as much as we can), no weird or tricky stuffs, keeping this project <b>clean and fully customizable</b>.

 <b>Universal:</b> We are using [react-universal-component](https://github.com/faceyspacey/react-universal-component)、[webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks).
 It simplifies <b>universal</b> development with <b>code-splitting</b>(js、css) and is also compatible with the latest react-router-v4.